zawztun/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: "World Arakanese Organization "
-image: /img/home-jumbotron.jpg
+image: /img/wao01.png
-heading: WAO
+heading: "WAO Goals:"
 subheading: "United We Stand "
 mainpitch:
-  title: Mission
+  title: WAO Mission
   description: >
     World Arakanese organization (WAO), founded in 2006 as a non-profit and community-based organization, is committed to supporting Arakanese around the world to create and facilitate the development of value-added human relations society.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: "  To preserve and promote Arakanese language, literature, traditions and cultural heritages that existed for many centuries; To provide the humanitarian aids to Arakanese who suffer from natural disasters or economic hardships; To support the social, community development, educational and cultural activities of Arakanese community by all means.
+To establish and encourage an open exchange of opinions, ideas and information between individuals, groups or communities of Arakan concerning social, economic, educational, health, religious and ethnic issues.
+But no discussion shall be offensive to either individual or any group or organization.
+To encourage the professional improvement of its members providing financial and intellectual assistances. "
 intro:
   blurbs:
-    - image: /img/221615_170043333053339_7910545_n.jpeg
+    - image: /img/blog-index.jpg
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a